Amidst Taliban takeover, climate change could drive conflict | DW | 30.08.2021

 Women, whose rights are already being curbed under Taliban rule, will likely face an even more uncertain future in the context of climate change.
 Internationally women are hardest hit by the impacts of global heating, as they are often responsible for collecting water and providing meals.

-In Afghanistan, particularly in rural parts of the country, women are further constrained, because they are expected to confine their social and economic lives to the home, or as close to it as possible and are totally financially dependent on men work to support their families, says Basir Feda.
+In Afghanistan, particularly in rural parts of the country, women are further constrained, because they are expected to confine their social and economic lives to the home, or as close to it as possible and are totally financially dependent on men to work and support their families, says Basir Feda.

 "This puts women in a far more vulnerable situation, because not only do they play an important role in putting food on the table, they also do it in an environment where their capabilities are severely limited."